rr-wfm/MSBuild.Sdk.SqlProj/README.md

 > Note: To run these commands, you'll need to have the NuGet CLI tools installed.
 See [these installation instructions](https://docs.microsoft.com/nuget/install-nuget-client-tools#nugetexe-cli).
 If you use Chocolatey, you can also install by running `choco install nuget.commandline`.
 On a Mac with Homebrew installed, use `brew install nuget`.

 ## Publishing support
 Starting with version 1.2.0 of MSBuild.Sdk.SqlProj there is support for publishing a project to a SQL Server using the `dotnet publish` command.
+This support is designed to be used by developers to deploy or update their local development database quickly.
+For more advanced deployment scenario's we suggest using [SqlPackage.exe](https://docs.microsoft.com/en-us/sql/tools/sqlpackage/sqlpackage?view=sql-server-ver15) instead as it provides more options.

 There are a couple of properties that control the deployment process which have some defaults to make the experience as smooth as possible for local development.
 For example, on Windows if you have a default SQL Server instance running on your local machine running `dotnet publish` creates a database with the same name as the project.
 Unfortunately on Mac and Linux we cannot use Windows authentication, so you'll need to specify a username and password:

 ```
 dotnet publish /p:TargetUser=<username> /p:TargetPassword=<password>